-A new Speculative execution attack is discovered that affects both Intel and AMD processors that can result in information disclosure vulnerability, and it is tracked as CVE-2022-29900 (AMD) and CVE-2022-29901 (Intel).
-There is no information available about the active exploitation of this vulnerability.
-The new Spectre version (Speculative execution attack) can get through the kernel’s retpoline mitigation and leak arbitrary data.
-Reptoline is used to manage how the CPU performs speculation when “jmp” and “call” are being executed.
-Under specific microarchitecture-dependent circumstances, an attacker with unprivileged user access can hijack return instructions to perform arbitrary speculative code execution.
+Researchers have discovered a new Speculative execution attack called Retbleed, which affects both Intel and AMD processors that can result in information disclosure vulnerability.
+CVE-2022-29900 (AMD) is the tracking identifier for AMD, while CVE-2022-29901 (Intel) is the tracking identifier for Intel.
+By using a vulnerability management tool, we can obtain the active exploitation of this vulnerability.
+However, the new Spectre version (Speculative execution attack) can get through the kernel’s retpoline mitigation and leak unfair data.
+Reptoline manages how the CPU performs assume when “jmp” and “call” are executed.
+Under specific microarchitecture-dependent circumstances, an attacker with poor user access can hijack return instructions to perform arbitrary speculative code execution.

-Proofs of concepts (POCs) are available, and exploiting this vulnerability is possible when an attack is launched from the local network.
+Attacks can exploit this vulnerability when launching an attack from the local network, as proofs of concepts (POCs) are available.
 The vulnerability is called “Retbleed.”
 Retpoline made available a software-based solution.
 Intel has published a security bulletin.
 AMD has also published a security advisory.
+Auto patching can be a great way to mitigate this vulnerability.

 Retbleed attempts to hijack a return instruction in the kernel to execute arbitrary speculative code in the kernel context.
 The attacker can leak any kernel data if they have enough control over registers and memory at the victim’s return instruction.

-The basic idea is to force statements to be predicted as indirect branches, essentially eliminating Retpoline’s protections, and to regard return instructions as an attack channel for speculation execution.
+The attackers’ basic idea is to force statements to be predicted as indirect branches, thus bypassing Retpoline’s protections.
+They consider return instructions as an attack channel for speculation execution.

 - AMD microprocessor families 15h to 18h.